 How to get to Iceland

-As an island, the only ways to reach Iceland are by air and by sea.
-Most tourists arrive in the country by plane, landing at Keflavik International Airport, although some to choose to travel by cruise too.
+Since it's an island, the only ways to reach Iceland are by air and by sea.
+Most tourists arrive in the country by plane, landing at Keflavik International Airport, although some choose to travel by cruise.

 Flying to Iceland